Skip to main content

 rl-secure report all --purl=pkg:rl/testing-tools/armando-test-tool@1.0 --bundle=report.zip

-3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the HTML analysis report for details about suppressed secrets.
+3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the SAFE report (rl-html) for details about suppressed secrets.

 Use the find command to look up sensitive information by type and confirm that it's still detected, but reported as suppressed in package versions for which the configuration was modified.